dannsam/xenko-docs/manual/requirements/index.md

 | Platform | Requirements
 |----------|-------
-| Android  | Xamarin license*
+| Android  | Xamarin*
-| iOS      | Mac computer, Xamarin license*
+| iOS      | Mac computer, Xamarin*

 > [!Note]
-> *If you use Visual Studio, you already have a Xamarin license.
+> * If you use Visual Studio, you already have Xamarin.
+If you need to, you can get it from the [Xamarin site](https://store.xamarin.com/).

 For information about supported platforms, see [Platforms](../platforms/index.md).

 ## Run games made with Xenko

-To run games made with Xenko, users need:
+To run games made with Xenko, you need:

 - .NET 4.6.1
 - DirectX11 (included with Windows 10 and later)